CACFP Administrative Manual Section 13.1

-If a sponsor finds one or more serious deficiencies during a monitoring review, the next visit to the center or DCH provider must be unannounced.
+If a sponsor finds one or more serious deficiencies during a monitoring review, the next visit to the center and/or DCH provider must be unannounced.

 Sponsors must have established household contacts procedures listing the circumstances when the household contacts are conducted in order to verify the enrollment and attendance of the children in care and the specific meals that are routinely served to those children.
 The requirement for household contacts does not apply to adult day care (ADC) centers, emergency shelters, ARA centers, or SA centers.

-Regulations require sponsors to conduct household contacts when the center or DCH provider:
+Regulations require sponsors to conduct household contacts when the center and/or DCH provider:

 - Claims more meals than participants enrolled or in attendance;

 - Claims weekend or holiday meals without the documentation of enrollment or attendance records;

 - Claims a uniform number of meals, which raises suspicion about the center’s or DCH provider’s claiming practices;

 - Reports that one or more participants are never absent from care; OR